Democratic Party of Pensioners of Slovenia

-The Democratic Party of Pensioners of Slovenia (Demokratična stranka upokojencev Slovenije, also known by the acronym DeSUS) is a political party in Slovenia led by Ljubo Jasnič.
-The party claims broadly liberal values with a strong focus on the interests of the retired and the elderly.
-Despite being part of virtually every governmental coalition of Slovenia since it started appearing on voting ballots, the party only secured 0.66% of all votes at the most recent Slovenian parliamentary election in 2022 and thus failed to secure any seats in the National Assembly.
+The Democratic Party of Pensioners of Slovenia (Demokratična stranka upokojencev Slovenije, also known by the acronym DeSUS) was a political party in Slovenia last led by Vlado Dimovski.
+The party claimed broadly liberal values with a strong focus on the interests of the retired and the elderly.
+Despite being part of virtually every governmental coalition of Slovenia since it started appearing on voting ballots, the party only secured 0.66% of all votes at the Slovenian parliamentary election in 2022 and thus failed to secure any seats in the National Assembly.

 The party joined the European Democratic Party in February 2019.

+The party merged with Good State (Dobra država, DD) in 2025 to form the Party of Generations.

 Overview

 DeSUS was founded in 1991 and first entered the National Assembly of Slovenia after the 1996 Slovenian parliamentary election.
 Since that election, DeSUS was a member of every government coalition, with the exception of the brief Bajuk minority government which lasted from June to November 2000, until 2020.
 From May 2005 until 2020 the party was led by Karl Erjavec, who served in various ministerial positions for most of those 15 years, making him almost synonymous with the party itself as well as one of the most recognisable politicians in Slovenia.
 At the party congress in January 2020, he was defeated by Agriculture minister Aleksandra Pivec who thereby assumed the leadership of the party.
 Upon his loss, Erjavec announced he would be leaving politics but remain an active DeSUS member.
 After the resignation of the Marjan Šarec minority government, DeSUS opted to form a new government with former prime minister Janez Janša with Pivec continuing on in her current ministerial position.
-The decision came as a surprise to some as during the latter years under Erjavec the party had been taking an increasingly oppositional stance towards Janša and SDS, despite having taken part in Janša's 1st (2004-2008) and 2nd (2012-2013) governments, having gone as far as to explicitly campaign on an anti-Janša platform during the 2018 parliamentary election, particularly notable by party's close campaign cooperation with Ljubljana's mayor Zoran Janković, well-known for his public opposition to Janša.
+The decision came as a surprise to some as during the latter years under Erjavec the party had been taking an increasingly oppositional stance towards Janša and SDS, despite having taken part in Janša's 1st (2004–2008) and 2nd (2012–2013) governments, having gone as far as to explicitly campaign on an anti-Janša platform during the 2018 parliamentary election, particularly notable by party's close campaign cooperation with Ljubljana's mayor Zoran Janković, well known for his public opposition to Janša.